cloudmesh-community/book/chapters/prg/python/opencv/secchi.md

    map

 One of the things we can do is take a video of the measurement instead of a human recording them.
-Than we can analyse the video automatically to see how deep a disk was lowered.
+Then we can analyze the video automatically to see how deep a disk was lowered.
 This is a classical image analysis program.
 You are encouraged to identify algorithms that can identify the depth.
-The most simplest seems to be to do a histogram at a variety of depth steps, and measure when the histogram no longer changes significantly.
-The depth at that image will be the measurement we look for.
+The simplest seems to be to do a histogram at a variety of depth steps and measure when the histogram no longer changes significantly.
+The depth of that image will be the measurement we look for.

-Thus if we analyse the images we need to look at the image and identify the numbers on the measuring tape, as well as the visibility of the disk.
+Thus if we analyze the images we need to look at the image and identify the numbers on the measuring tape, as well as the visibility of the disk.

-To show case how such a disk looks like we refer to the image showcasing different Secchi disks.
+To showcase how such a disk looks like we refer to the image showcasing different Secchi disks.
 For our purpose the black-white contrast Secchi disk works well.
 See @fig:secchi-field-test-disk